julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 When healing required stronger spiritual boundaries, witches turned to **[Traditional Protection Herbs Used in Folk Witchcraft](/top-protective-herbs-witchcraft/)** to guard both body and soul.

 ---
 ### ✦ 3. **Lemon Balm (Melissa officinalis)**

-Gentle balm of bees and broken hearts.
+A gentle herb with long use in digestive and immune support.

-- *Folklore:* Sacred to Artemis and Diana.
-Used in monastic gardens to soothe melancholy and nervous disorders.
+- *Folklore:* Grown in monastery gardens and valued for restoring vitality and supporting overall health.
 - *Healing Uses:* Digestive support, antiviral properties, mild tension-related stomach issues.
-- Magical Properties: Calm, joy, emotional restoration, love.
+- Magical Properties: Renewal, vitality, gentle restoration.

-**Witch Tip: Blend with lavender in tea or anoint the chest with balm during full moon rites.**
+**Witch Tip: Brew as a light tea after meals to support digestion and recovery.**

-Lemon balm appears again and again in traditions focused on **[Herbs Witches Used for Grief and Emotional Wounds](/witchy-herbs-anxiety-grief-emotional-healing/)**.
+Lemon balm also appears in **[Herbs Witches Used for Grief and Emotional Wounds](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---